| TBBOTOF | 8

 Nowadays, the taste of the food cooked in every household was relatively simple, with less meat consumed.
 The mushroom sauce was delicious and refreshing.
 Even though Liu Xiangxiang couldn't stand Tang Xu, she couldn't help but admit that the sauce tasted excellent.

-"Make more for your eldest brother.
+"Make more for your younger brother.
 When he comes back next time, let him take it to the county school to eat," Liu Xiangxiang said to Tang Xu.

 Tang Rui was studying at the county school.
 He usually came back every three months or so.